Jacob7179/YouTube-Music-Player-Web/README.md

 6. **Controls**: Use play/pause, next/previous, volume, and repeat controls
 7. **Dark Mode**: Toggle dark mode for better viewing experience

+## 🔧 GitHub Actions Workflow

+This project uses GitHub Actions to:
+- **Securely inject** the YouTube API key from GitHub Secrets
+- **Automatically deploy** to GitHub Pages on every push to main
+- **Keep your API key safe** by never exposing it in the repository

+The workflow file is located at `.github/workflows/deploy.yml`.

 ## 📁 Project Structure

 - `index.html` - Main application interface
 - `script.js` - Core functionality and YouTube integration
 - `style.css` - Styling and animations
+- `.github/workflows/deploy.yml` - GitHub Actions deployment workflow
 - `README.md` - This documentation

+## 🔐 Security Features

+- **GitHub Secrets**: API keys are stored securely in GitHub Secrets
+- **No Key Exposure**: API keys are never committed to the repository
+- **Automatic Injection**: Keys are injected during deployment only
+- **Restricted API Keys**: Recommended to restrict API keys to specific services

 ## 🤝 Attribution